1982–83 Hartford Whalers season

-The 1982–83 Hartford Whalers season was the Whalers' fourth season in the National Hockey League.
+The 1982–83 Hartford Whalers season was the Whalers' fourth season in the National Hockey League (NHL).
+The Whalers failed to qualify for the post-season for the third consecutive season.
+Hartford finished the regular season with a 19–54–7 record, earning 45 points.
+The club finished 35 points behind the Quebec Nordiques for the fourth and final playoff spot in the Adams Division.

 Offseason

 On June 2, the Whalers made a head coaching change, as Larry Pleau was replaced by Larry Kish.
 Kish had been the head coach of the Whalers AHL affiliate, the Binghamton Whalers, from 1980 to 1982.
-Kish led Binghamton to a 46-28-6 record, earning 98 points and first place in the Southern Division in 1981-82.
+Kish led Binghamton to a 46–28–6 record, earning 98 points and first place in the Southern Division in 1981–82.
 In the post-season, Binghamton lost to the New Brunswick Hawks in the Calder Cup finals.
 Pleau remained with Hartford as director of hockey operations.

-At the 1982 NHL Entry Draft held on June 9 at the Montreal Forum, the Whalers selected left winger Paul Lawless with their first round, 14th overall, draft pick.
-Lawless played with the Windsor Spitfires of the Ontario Hockey League during the 1981-82 season, in which in 68 games, he scored 24 goals and 49 points.
+At the 1982 NHL entry draft held on June 9 at the Montreal Forum, the Whalers selected left winger Paul Lawless with their first round, 14th overall, draft pick.
+Lawless played with the Windsor Spitfires of the Ontario Hockey League during the 1981–82 season, in which in 68 games, he scored 24 goals and 49 points.
 Other notable picks by the Whalers included Kevin Dineen, Ray Ferraro and Ulf Samuelsson.

 On June 30, Whalers captain Dave Keon retired.
 Keon joined the organization in 1976 when they played in the WHA and remained with the club after they joined the NHL in 1979.
 In three seasons and a half seasons with New England, Keon scored 60 goals and 166 points in 190 games.
 In three seasons with Hartford, Keon played in 234 games, scoring 31 goals and 128 points.
 Overall, in his NHL career, Keon played in 1296 games, scoring 396 goals and 986 points.
 In 92 playoff games, Keon scored 32 goals and 68 points, as well as winning the Stanley Cup four times with the Toronto Maple Leafs in 1962, 1963, 1964 and 1967.